Teeth do not usually appear until your baby is 6 months old or later. They may show signs of teething from about 13 weeks.

 Amber teething jewellery can choke your baby.

 Never put jewellery, cords or string around your baby’s neck

 Homeopathic teething products

-There are some unlicensed homeopathic products sold online.
-These are not safe to use in young infants and babies.
+There are some unlicensed homeopathic products and remedies sold online.
+These are not safe for young infants and babies.

 Nappy rash and teething

 Babies who are teething may get nappy rash and sore bottoms.
 Check your baby’s bottom and change their nappies often.

 Using a barrier nappy cream may help.
 Leaving the baby’s nappy off for a period of time, although messy, is soothing for babies.

 Teething and crying